There is no doubt that dogs are part of the family.

 Why does my dog have diarrhea at night?

 Diarrhea at nighttime in dogs can be due to a sudden change in food, parasites, or allergies.
+If the problem persists, it’s essential to seek veterinary care.
 You can try some remedies at home.
-If the problem persists, it’s important to seek veterinary care.

 What leads to night diarrhea in dogs?